Federal prison: Australia

-The Australian Federal Government does not directly control most prisons or detention facilities.
-There are a relatively small number of federal detention facilities, consisting of military detention facilities (such as the Defence Force Correctional Establishment), immigration detention facilities, and holding cells in Australian Federal Police stations in some territories.
+The Australian federal government directly controls only a few detention facilities.
+These include: the Defence Force Correctional Establishment, immigration detention facilities and, in some territories, holding cells at Australian Federal Police stations.

-The vast majority of criminal prosecutions in Australia take place within state or territory court systems under state or territory law, however there are a relatively small number of prosecutions in state and federal courts under federal law (such as the Crimes Act 1914).

-Section 120 of the Constitution of Australia provides that:

-Every State shall make provision for the detention in its prisons of persons accused or convicted of offences against the laws of the Commonwealth, and for the punishment of persons convicted of such offences, and the Parliament of the Commonwealth may make laws to give effect to this provision.

-Accordingly, civilian federal offenders who are remanded in custody, or have been sentenced to imprisonment, are detained in state or territory prisons.
+While the vast majority of criminal prosecutions in Australia take place in state or territory court systems under state or territory law, there are cases in federal courts, under federal law (such as the Crimes Act 1914), that require the imprisonment or remanding of individuals.
+Unlike other countries with federal systems of government, however, the Constitution of Australia explicitly requires state and territory governments to reserve room in their prison systems for federal prisoners.
+According to Section 120 of the Constitution: "Every State shall make provision for the detention in its prisons of persons accused or convicted of offences against the laws of the Commonwealth, and for the punishment of persons convicted of such offences, and the Parliament of the Commonwealth may make laws to give effect to this provision."
+Accordingly, civilians who have, in a federal court, been sentenced to imprisonment or remanded in custody, are detained in state or territory prison, under arrangements with state and territory governments.